Amadeus VI of Savoy: Count of Savoy

 In the spring of 1353, Amadeus prepared his army to attack the Dauphiné.
-John II of France intervened and settled a truce in July, as he was hoping to use both armies in Gascony against the English, continuing the Hundred Years' War.
+King John II of France intervened and settled a truce in July, as he was hoping to use both armies in Gascony against the English, continuing the Hundred Years' War.
 However, Hugh immediately broke the truce.
 Amadeus besieged Hugh's forces in Gex from 26 October through 11 November, when Amadeus defeated and burned the city.
 Pope Innocent VI and John both sent delegations to negotiate a truce, but Amadeus and Hugh continued their fight until April 1354.
 The fighting ended then when Amadeus destroyed Hugh's army near Les Abrets.

-In a treaty concluded in Paris in 1355, Amadeus agreed to exchange territory in Dauphiné beyond the rivers Rhone and Guiers, in exchange for recognition as the undisputed sovereign of Faucigny and the county of Gex, as well as becoming the suzerain lord over the Counts of Genevois, all of whose titles had been the subject of earlier contention between the Counts of Savoy and the Dauphins of Viennois.
+In a treaty concluded in Paris in 1355, Amadeus agreed to exchange territory in Dauphiné beyond the rivers Rhone and Guiers, in exchange for recognition as the undisputed sovereign of Faucigny and the county of Gex, as well as becoming the suzerain lord over the Counts of Geneva, all of whose titles had been the subject of earlier contention between the Counts of Savoy and the Dauphins of Viennois.
 Amadeus also forced the Marquess of Saluzzo to pay him tribute, thus extending his rule to the Italian side of the Alps.

-Amadeus was appointed Imperial vicar of Arelat by Emperor Charles IV in 1365 in an attempt, which did not succeed, to revive the imperial hold on the Kingdom of Arles (Arelat).
-The following year, Charles IV ceded his rights to the crown of Arles to Louis I of Anjou after, however, transferring the County of Savoy to the jurisdiction of the Kingdom of Germany.
+Amadeus was appointed Imperial vicar of Arelat by the Holy Roman Emperor Charles IV in 1365 in an attempt, which did not succeed, to revive the imperial hold on the Kingdom of Arles (Arelat).
+The following year, Charles IV ceded his rights to the crown of Arles to Count Louis I of Anjou after, however, transferring the County of Savoy to the jurisdiction of the Kingdom of Germany.